dj3520/EDPM/README.md

 ## Acknowledgments

-This project was created with the assistance of Claude, an AI assistant by Anthropic: [claude.ai](https://claude.ai/) and [cursor.com](https://www.cursor.com).
+The original project was created with the assistance of Claude, an AI assistant by Anthropic: [claude.ai](https://claude.ai/) and [cursor.com](https://www.cursor.com).
 Claude helped in designing, implementing, and documenting the entire codebase, making this tool possible.
+However in my fork there is no use of AI in any capacity to further development from the point of this fork's creation.

 ---